NikodemGapski/colubris-engine/src/shaders/shaders.md

 ## Constructor

-The constructor as parameters accepts two directories (if relative, then starting at the top project directory) pointing to the vertex shader file and fragment shader file.
+The constructor takes two directories (if relative, then starting at the top project directory) pointing to the vertex shader file and fragment shader file.

-Upon construction it reads the content of the files, compiles them and links into a new OpenGL shader program.
+Upon construction, it reads the content of the files, compiles them and links into a new OpenGL shader program.

 ## Utilities